 Building/Room assignments are done by lottery.
 Room assignment notifications are emailed to students beginning in early July.

-Looking for a place to live near by the campus?
-Our Off-Campus Resource Centre website is full of information and searchable listings to get you started.
+If you have not been guaranteed a spot in residence or if you are looking for a place to live near campus, our Off-Campus Resource Centre website is full of information and searchable listings to get you started.

-Our Hospitality Services offers Mac Express Meal Plans to suit any student’s needs.
+Regardless of where you live, you are going to be hungry after a long day of studying.
+Our Hospitality Services offers various meal plans to suit any student’s needs.
 If you are living in Residence a meal plan is mandatory.
 Off-Campus students have the option with lots of different plans to suit your needs.

 Coming to McMaster means you are part of the Hamilton community as well.
 Check out all there is to see and do in Hamilton – right outside the campus grounds.